kzaremski/msu-du-hack23-multi-campus-events-hub/README.md

 * `nodejs`
 * `npm`

-Start the MongoDB service and run the servier with `node main.js`
+Start the MongoDB service and run the server with `node main.js`

 # Information & Attributions
 For the purposes of the MSU-DU Hack 23 Hackathon, an inventory of tools, technologies, and third-party-produced resources are provided below.